CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

+3b.
+User tries to mark an uncompleted task as uncompleted

-> 3a1.
+> 2a1, 3a1, 3b1.
 Taskell shows an error message <br>
   Use case resumes at step 2

-4a.
-User tries to mark a uncompleted task as uncompleted

-#### Use case: Help command
+#### Use case: Help task

 **MSS**

 1. User requests to view the different command
 2. User enters "help"
-3. User displays a summary of all the different command.
+3. User guide is displayed.<br>
 Use case ends

 **Extensions**

 2a.
 The user types "help" incorrectly

-> 3a1.
-Taskell stil displays the help message <br>
+> 2a1.
+Taskell displays the error message <br>

 #### Use case: Find tasks